Exus Blog Article

 This one isn’t really a choice.
 The banking industry is riven with disruption.
 Accenture estimates that new business models could impact up to 80% of existing banking revenues by 2020.

 The comfort banks have enjoyed for decades is under threat from a slew of well-funded fintech newbies.
-In Europe, fintechs have eaten up one-third of all new banking revenues since 2005 - and the fintech wave is only growing.
+In Europe, fintech has eaten up one-third of all new banking revenues since 2005 - and the fintech wave is only growing.

 As we said earlier, consumers aren’t all the same.
 They have different debts, requirements, needs and cultures.
 And if your bank is operating somewhere like the Middle East, cultural attitudes to debt play a big role.